Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \subsubsection{Pretraining language models}

 \revision{ Pretraining transformer language models~\citep{VaSh17} with variational learning has been challenging and no large-scale result exists so far.
-We show that IVON can train large language models at scale.} We train models following the GPT-2~\citep{RaWu2019} architecture for $49.2$ billion tokens in total on the OpenWebText corpus~\citep{GoCo19}.
-We use the same hyperparameters for AdamW as prior work~\citep{LiLi23} and optimize the hyperparameters for IVON by grid search on a smaller model.
-We pretrain models with $125$M, $355$M (``GPT-2-medium''), and $773$M (``GPT-2-large'') parameters from scratch using gradient clipping to stabilize the training.
-Details and exact hyperparameters are given in~\Cref{app:gpt2_details}.
+We show that IVON can train large language models at scale.} We train models following the GPT-2 architecture~\citep{RaWu2019} for $49.2$ billion tokens in total on the OpenWebText corpus~\citep{GoCo19}.
+We use the same hyperparameters for AdamW as prior work~\citep{LiLi23}.
+For IVON, we set them by grid search on a smaller model.
+We pretrain from scratch three models with parameter sizes of $125$M, $355$M (``GPT-2-medium''), and $773$M (``GPT-2-large''), respectively.
+We use gradient clipping to stabilize the training.
+Details are in~\Cref{app:gpt2_details}.

-Validation perplexities are reduced from $18.1$ to $17.9$, from $14.5$ to $14.1$ and from $13.0$ to \revision{$12.6$} for models with 125M, 355M and 773M parameters, respectively, as shown in~\Cref{fig:teaser_a}.
-IVON also converges to matching or even better training loss than AdamW, as shown in~\Cref{fig:gpt2_train}.
-In~\Cref{fig:bf16gpt2} we show that IVON also provides stable training with bf16 precision, and in~\Cref{fig:mcsamplesgpt2} we show that using the predictive posterior by sampling multiple models from IVON's learned distribution further improves performance \revision{when a sufficient number of samples is used.} \revision{This demonstrates that variational learning is effective for training large Transformers from scratch on large datasets.}
+As shown in~\Cref{fig:teaser_a}, for the three models, the validation perplexities are reduced from $18.1$ to $17.9$, from $14.5$ to $14.1$ and from $13.0$ to \revision{$12.6$}, respectively. \Cref{fig:gpt2_train} further shows the same trend for training loss. \Cref{fig:bf16gpt2} shows stable training with bf16 precision, and \Cref{fig:mcsamplesgpt2} shows that sampling multiple models from IVON's posterior further improves performance \revision{when a sufficient number of samples is used.} \revision{Overall, we see effectiveness for training large Transformers from scratch on large datasets.}